Polar lights

 Here is a graph of the Aurora Index, which measures the level of geomagnetic activity and is common to the entire planet.
 The index ranges from 0 to 9, with the higher the value, the more likely you are to see the lights.

-The northern lights are usually seen in high latitudes, but during strong storms they can be seen further south than usual.
-Follow the index changes to plan your observations and not miss your chance to see this spectacular natural phenomenon.
-For an accurate forecast, we recommend referring to short-term forecasts.
+The aurora is usually seen at high latitudes, but strong storms can extend its visibility to more southern regions.
+Follow the index changes to plan your observations and do not miss your chance to see this spectacular natural phenomenon.
+For an accurate forecast, we recommend you referring to short-term forecasts.

 Normal conditions (KP 1-3): The Northern Lights are only visible in polar latitudes - for example, in Murmansk (68° N), Norilsk (69° N) or Reykjavik (64° N).